thibaut-probst/mtgdeckbuild/README.md

 ```
 $ python3 mtgdeckbuild.py -h
-usage: mtgdeckbuild.py [-h] [--details] [--competitive-only] [--name NAME] [--include-cards INCLUDE_CARDS] [--main-include] [--side-include] [--last-months LAST_MONTHS]
+usage: mtgdeckbuild.py [-h] [--website-source WEBSITE_SOURCE] [--top-archetypes TOP_ARCHETYPES] [--details]
+                       [--competitive-only] [--name NAME] [--include-cards INCLUDE_CARDS] [--main-include]
+                       [--side-include] [--last-months LAST_MONTHS]

 options:
   -h, --help            show this help message and exit
+  --website-source WEBSITE_SOURCE, -w WEBSITE_SOURCE
+                        Website data source to use (mtgtop8 or mtgdecks ; default: mtgtop8)
+  --top-archetypes TOP_ARCHETYPES, -t TOP_ARCHETYPES
+                        The number of top archetypes to parse (default: all archetypes)
   --details, -d         Print deck with details: sections and number of decks using each card
   --competitive-only, -c
-                        Only consider competitive decks
+                        Only consider competitive decks (only for MTGTOP8)
-  --name NAME, -n NAME  Only consider decks including given deck name
+  --name NAME, -n NAME  Only consider decks including given deck name (only for MTGTOP8)
   --include-cards INCLUDE_CARDS, -i INCLUDE_CARDS
                         Only consider decks including given cards (use dash-separated card names if passing multiple cards, must be used with --main-deck/-m, --sideboard/-s arguments or both)
-  --main-include, -m    Consider cards to include for the main deck (must be used with --include-cards/-i)
+  --main-include, -m    Consider cards to include for the main deck (must be used with --include-cards/-i, also include cards for the sideboard for MTGDECKS)
   --side-include, -s    Consider cards to include for the sideboard (must be used with --include-cards/-i)
   --last-months LAST_MONTHS, -l LAST_MONTHS
-                        Only consider decks from the last given months
+                        Only consider decks from the last given months (only for MTGTOP8)
 ```

 ## Examples